 We guess this is what everyone is looking for – to enhance all business processes – however, sometimes it is so hard to achieve.
 Program-Ace has a bit of advice on how you can implement gamification to improve the workflow and optimize the company’s internal operations.
 One of the possible ways to insert gamification into your business is to ask your employees who work directly with customers, such as sales managers, project managers, etc. to listen carefully to their needs and complaints and without transferring them to another specialist to try to resolve the problem.
 Add a competition feature by introducing reward points.
 Choose the rules on how these bonus points will be awarded: for instance, give two points to those who resolved the customer’s problem right away; give one point to those who transferred the client’s question to the right person, and so on.
 Top performers can receive impressive bonuses, such as an additional paid day off or a certificate for any relaxation procedure (massage, facial, etc.).
 Those who are at the bottom of the leaderboard can have special lectures or courses that can help improve their performance and enhance their skills.
 Thanks to these gamification projects, a couple months afterward, a company can receive more positive feedback from satisfied customers, observe improved communication and friendly relationships within the team, and gain more profit since customer retention will increase.

 Certainly, there is a universal panacea.
-The examples we collected comes from our company's experience and world-best practices.
+The examples we collected comes from our company’s experience and world-best practices.
 However, we did make the list of comprehensive tips that will be useful for every company that desires to implement gamification elements into their workflow or education or both.
-To explore new business opportunities, read the third part of the article, Gamification in Training and Education: Trends, Techniques & Strategies.
+To explore new business opportunities, read the third part of the article, Gamification Elements in Training: Trends, Techniques & Strategies.